-The NH RN to BSN Pathway program is a partnership between the Community College System of NH (CCSNH) and the University System of NH.
-This is a “public pathway” just for graduates of any CCSNH college to enroll in the RN to BSN program at Granite State College (GSC), continuing their Nursing education at the same cost per credit as their community college courses (currently only $200 per credit)!
+The RN to BSN Pathway program is a partnership between the Community College System of NH (CCSNH) and the University of New Hampshire College of Professional Studies (CPS).
+This is a “public pathway” just for graduates of any CCSNH college to enroll in the RN to BSN Program.

 Graduates with an Associate of Science Degree in Nursing from any of NH’s community colleges are eligible to enroll – whether they graduated years ago or are current community college students applying for this pathway.